Axle interfaces and rotor type- how do I make the right choice?

 15mm x 110mm BOOST

-This is a new standard by SRAM introduced in 2015.
-It is a 15mm axle diameter, however the hub is wide.
+This is a standard by SRAM introduced in 2015.
+It is a 15mm axle diameter, however the hub itself is wider, not just the axle.
 The idea being that the wider hub shell has a bigger bracing angle meaning that the wheels themselves are stiffer and stronger and it also will allow better clearance for wider tyres.
 This is likely to be a popular standard in the future as it makes a lot of sense.
-There are DCR BOOST hubs coming soon!

 20 x 110mm through axle